-- To remain an ethical Company. - Ensure a fair return to shareholders. - Retain our reputation as the quality leader in our markets. - To enhance sales with local large groups while capitalizing on export opportunities and leverage them to take advantage of economies of scale. - To acquire and invest in modern technology to increase productivity and operational excellence while reducing costs to competitive with international markets. - Maintain focus on CSR, Environmental and Safety to provide a good work place and be a good corporate citizen & employer. - Provide training and development to staff aligned to the strategic needs of the company.
+- To remain an ethical Company. - Ensure a fair return to shareholders. - Retain our reputation as the quality leader in our markets. - To capitalize on export opportunities and leverage them to take advantage of economies of scale. - To acquire and invest in modern technology to increase productivity and operational excellence while reducing costs to competitive with international markets. - Maintain focus on CSR, environmental and safety management in order to reap corporate benefits as good corporate citizen & employer. - Provide proper working conditions, training and development of personnel aligned to the strategic needs of the company.